 end of a large coffee cup, stick the spray nozzle through the hole, and

-you’ll have a little “conehead” that will prevent overspray from killing surrounding plants.
+you’ll have a little “conehead” that will prevent the overspray from killing surrounding plants.
 This will not damage the soil like salt preparations will, and is certified for use in organic agriculture.
-Available at Whole Foods and better garden centers.
+At the time of this writing it is available at Home Depot.

 Safer Brand Fast Acting Weed and Grass Killer is another option.
 It is a “potassium salt of fatty acids”, which also damages the cuticle of the leaf.
 Same as with homemade sprays - be extremely careful not to let overspray hit your vegetable plants.